oliwierptak/everon-criteria-builder/README.md

 ## Features
 * Fluid interface
-* Easily to create multiple or nested conditions
+* Easily to create multiple conditions
 * Almost 20 ready to use Operators
 * Easy to extend with Custom Operators
 * Intuitive Interface: clear, small and simple API